Sociology

 SOC 220.
 Social Problems.
 3 Credits.

-At its' core, sociology is the study of social problems.
 This course develops a critical analysis of the causes and consequences of social problems using contemporary sociological approaches.
-The specific problems treated each semester can vary but typically include issues such as poverty, environmental challenges, state and corporate misconduct, racism, immigration policies, sexism, human trafficking, labor problems, national security, terrorism and others.
+The specific problems treated each semester vary, including poverty, environmental challenges, state and corporate misconduct, racism, immigration policies, sexism, human trafficking, labor problems, national security, terrorism, and others.

 SOC 225.
 Telling Stories with Maps.
 3 Credits.